bruceravel/demeter/documentation/Artemis/gds.rst

 :guilabel:`Annotate`
-    This prompts you for a text string to describe the parameter in the line clicked upon.
+    This prompts you for a text string to describe the parameter in the line :mark:`rightclick,.` clicked upon.
 The intent is to allow you document the role of the parameter in your fitting model.
 This annotation is displayed in the GDS window's status bar when that line is selected.
 :guilabel:`Find parameter`